I enjoy doing DIY crafts and decorating projects, and love giving advice on how to use colors.

 For me, that means either buying and redoing them or just making them from scratch.
 It's less work and more rewarding.

 Flower shoe clips are really easy to make.
 You don't need to make the flower design from scratch, just pick up a few flowers that you like from your local craft store.
-When you do pick your flowers, buy them in pairs and try to get them in the same shades, as some of the flowers do tend to have slightly different color shades and sizes.
+When you do pick your flowers, buy them in pairs and try to get them in the same shades, as some of the flowers do tend to have slightly different colors and sizes.
 So you need to carefully pick ones that are identical in shade and size.

 DIY Flower Shoe Clips